Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

-Removal - Fortunately for gardeners, armyworms are well controlled by nature.
-Ladybugs, wasps, spiders and a wide array of parasitic organisms feed and manage Armyworm populations.
+Fortunately for gardeners, armyworms are well controlled by nature.
+Ladybugs, wasps, spiders, and a wide array of parasitic organisms feed and manage armyworm populations.
 In small numbers, the damage sustained by these pests is minimal, but large numbers need attention.
 Hand removal of the caterpillars during dusk or dawn is the easiest way to eliminate them.
-Throw in a bucket of hot water or use for fishing bait
+Throw in a bucket of hot water or use them for fishing bait

-Army Cutworm - Not to be confused with the Armyworm, the Army Cutworm is also another green/brown caterpillar that affects parsley.
-As the larval stage for the Miller Moth, army cutworms are non-climbing caterpillars that feast on seedlings and young shoots just below the soil surface.
+Not to be confused with the armyworm, the army cutworm is also another green/brown caterpillar that affects parsley.
+As the larval stage for the miller moth, army cutworms are non-climbing caterpillars that feast on seedlings and young shoots just below the soil surface.

-Parsley Worm - This larval caterpillar of the Black Swallowtail Butterfly gets its name from its tendency to find refuge in parsley plants.
+This larval caterpillar of the black swallowtail butterfly gets its name from its tendency to find refuge in parsley plants.
 Growing to around two inches in length, this caterpillar with black stripes and yellow dots consumes the leaves of growing plants.

 Although parsley worms are considered pests in their caterpillar stage, they are actually beneficial in the long run.
 The adult butterflies are not only gorgeous, they will also help pollinate your garden flowers.
 So if you do find parsley worms, seclude them to one or two plants.
 Share some parsley, receive some butterflies!

-Carrot Aphid - This particular aphid is commonly associated with carrots, but since parsley is closely related, these small leaf dwelling insects will also consume the herb's foliage.
-Aphid damage is caused from the piercing of leaves to draw out the sap, and is at its greatest when population numbers are high.
+This particular aphid is commonly associated with carrots, but since parsley is closely related, these small leaf dwelling insects will also consume the herb's foliage.
+Aphid damage is caused from the piercing of leaves to draw out the sap.
+The damage is at its greatest when population numbers are high.

-Removal - Mix 1 part of 35% Hydrogen Peroxide with 10 parts water.
+Mix 1 part of 35% hydrogen peroxide with 10 parts water.
 Water the soil around the parsley plants thoroughly with the mixture.
-Hydrogen Peroxide is listed as an organic treatment.
+Hydrogen peroxide is listed as an organic treatment.
 It rapidly breaks down in the soil, forming water and oxygen.
 The single oxygen molecule released in the reaction will kill the worms upon contact.
 Apply up to twice weekly.

 Overall, there might seem like a lot of pests to contend with, but good gardening practices will always help keep them at bay.
-Remember to rotate crops, till your soil and cover those seedlings with mesh.
-Thank you for reading.
-Please leave me any comments or questions you might have.
+Remember to rotate crops, till your soil, and cover those seedlings with mesh.